liljencrantz/crush/docs/overview.md

 Let's start with two trivial commands; listing files in the current directory, and checking how many files are in the current directory:

-    crush# ll
+    crush# files
     user size  modified                  type      file
     fox  2_279 2020-03-07 13:00:33 +0100 file      ideas
     fox  4_096 2019-11-22 21:56:30 +0100 directory target
     ...

-    crush# ls | count
+    crush# files | count
     14

 This all looks familiar.
 But appearances are deceiving.
-The `ll` command being called is a Crush builtin, and the output is not sent over a unix pipe but over a Rush channel.
+The `files` command being called is a Crush builtin, and the output is not sent over a unix pipe but over a Rush channel.
 It is not understood by the command as a series of bytes, but as a table of rows, and Crush provides you with SQL-like commands to sort, filter,